ytakefuji/counting-for-entomologists/README.md

-# A new tool counting the number of small insects for entomologists
+# A new tool for counting the number of small insects for entomologists

 <pre>